AnthonySarmiento1/SOCDefenseLab/README.md

   </ol>
   <br />
   <p align="center">
-  Press Finish once LimaCharlie Detects your new sensor.Next configure LimaCharlie to use Sysmon.
+  Press Finish once LimaCharlie Detects your new sensor.
+Next, configure LimaCharlie to use Sysmon.
    <ol type = "1">

   <li>In the left-side menu, click “Artifact Collection”</li>